sthio90/CS50X/project/README.md

 * requirements.txt: Contains the necesary imports.

+* config.py: Contains my API key for CoinMarketCap.
+I used the free basic API.

 ## Design Considerations:
 During the development of Crypto Checker, several key design decisions were made: